Hello! This page covers our eligibility requirements and how to nominate members for your roster.

 If your social media leaders don’t have the time to participate, you may not want to remain a member.
 (But remember, everything we do is designed to be extremely efficient for busy leaders, who get great value with minimal time commitment.)

 Members are usually VPs, directors, or managers with authority over their social media program.

 - Decision maker: Members must be senior decision makers who set strategy and policy for social media programs.
 They have a seat at the table to determine strategy, control budgets, hire staff, and select third-party vendors.

-- Substantial professional experience: Members must have at least five years of strong professional experience in a directly related role (marketing, communications, PR, etc.).
+- Substantial professional experience: Members must have substantial professional experience in a directly related role (marketing, communications, PR, etc.).
 They need proven experience working alongside strategic decision makers.

 - Social media sophistication: Members must have knowledge and experience that allows them to contribute to high-level discussions regarding social media strategy and leadership.

 Additional membership requirements:

 - Full-time employee: All members must be full-time employees.
 At no time may consultants, contractors, agencies, part-time employees, or any other outsiders participate.

 - No conflicts of interest: Any individual who is selling social media products or services is ineligible for SocialMedia.org Health.
 This includes, but is not limited to, offering consulting services, vendor relationships, or affiliation with organizations that could be seen as a conflict of interest — even on a part-time, board, or advisory basis.